lakejs/lake-docs/reference/index.md

 # {{ $frontmatter.title }}

-You can customize the editor through the parameter of the constructor of the [Editor](/reference/editor.md) class.
+You can customize the editor by passing configuration options to the [Editor](/reference/editor.md) class.

 Example: